Mackerel fillets in olive oil

 - Reviews (0)

-Small Mackerel in Vegetable Oil0 out of 5
+Mackerel Fillets in Vegetable Oil0 out of 5

 Mackerel, regardless of its size, is a fatty fish, like the sardines, and therefore has several health advantages: it is recommended for its high content of Omega 3, a polyunsaturated fatty acid, which protects the heart and helps to reduce the risk of heart attack by controlling the levels of cholesterol present in the blood.